 Home > Programs > Medical and Dental Programs > Veterinary Assistant

-Veterinary assistants are in demand: The job outlook for vet assistants is expected to grow 19% from 2016 to 2026, which is much faster than the average growth rate of 7% for all occupations¹.
-Pet owners are projected to spend more on their animals, which is driving the growing demand for vet assistants.
+Veterinary assistants are in demand: The job outlook for vet assistants is expected to grow 19% from 2018 to 2028, which is much faster than the average growth rate of 5% for all occupations¹.
+Pet owners are projected to spend more on their animals, which is driving the growing demand for vet assistants in California.

 Students receive hands-on training and participate in an externship.
 Externship rotations include various animal care environments to give students real-world experience.

-Courses* taken by our Veterinary Assisting students include:
+Courses* taken by our Veterinary Assistant students include:

 Introduction to Veterinary Assisting